Skip to content

 AppRun components are mini-applications with the state, view, and update architecture.

-It is straightforward to re-create the Counter app as a component.
+Let's re-create the Counter app as a component.

 <html>